single-spa/single-spa-angular/README.md

 }
 ```
 #### ng build options
-Configuration options are provided to the `architect.build.option` section of your angular.json.
+Configuration options are provided to the `architect.build.options` section of your angular.json.

 | Name | Description | Default Value |
 | ---- | ----------- | ------------- |